Goal tracking methods compared: how to pick the one that fits

 Which method matches which goal type?

 Research on motivation supports this matching logic.
-Locke and Latham’s 2006 review in Current Directions in Psychological Science noted that motivation source affects goal pursuit differently depending on the type of goal, with intrinsic motivation showing particular importance for goals tied to personal satisfaction [3].
-So the motivational source that drives performance depends on the type of goal being pursued.
+Locke and Latham’s 2006 review in Current Directions in Psychological Science found that motivation source affects goal pursuit differently depending on goal type, with goal framing and affect playing a role in how people respond to different goal structures [3].
+The motivational source that drives performance is not fixed: it shifts with the type of goal being pursued.

 Locke and Latham’s 35-year research synthesis, spanning 88 tasks and over 40,000 participants, found that specific, difficult goals combined with feedback mechanisms consistently produce the highest performance levels [4].